0

 When facing a serious tooth problem, two common options often come to mind: root canal treatment or tooth extraction.
 Both procedures serve to address damaged or infected teeth, but they have distinct approaches, outcomes, and considerations.
 Understanding which treatment is best for you can make a significant difference in preserving your dental health and preventing further complications.

-At Apex Endodontics in Saratoga, CA, our goal is to provide patients with detailed, personalized care to ensure the best decision for their oral health.
-This article will dive into the key differences between root canals and tooth extractions, helping you make an informed choice.
+We aim to provide patients with detailed, personalized care to ensure the best decision for their oral health.
+This article will explore the key differences between root canals and tooth extractions, helping you make an informed choice.

 What is a Root Canal?

-A root canal is a dental procedure aimed at saving a damaged or infected tooth.
+A root canal is a dental procedure that saves a damaged or infected tooth.
 The treatment involves removing the infected or damaged pulp (the innermost part of the tooth), cleaning and disinfecting the tooth, and then sealing it to prevent further infection.
-Root canals are typically performed when a tooth becomes severely decayed or infected due to trauma, deep cavities, or repeated dental procedures.

 Key Benefits of Root Canal Treatment:

-• Long-Term Solution: With proper care, a tooth that has undergone a root canal can last for many years, providing a durable and effective solution.
+With proper care, a tooth that has undergone a root canal can last for many years.
+It’s a durable and effective solution for patients looking to preserve their smile without resorting to extractions or implants.

 What is Tooth Extraction?